netxms/netxms-doc/admin/data-collection.rst

 Other available options:

-    - Show last value in object tooltip - shows DCI last value on tooltip that is shown on network maps.
+    - `Show last value in object tooltips and large labels on maps` - last value of this DCI is shown in tooltips and large labels on network maps.
-    - Show last value in object overview - shows DCI last value on :guilabel:`Overview`->\ :guilabel:`Last Values` page.
+    - `Show last value in object overview` - last value of this DCI is shown in :guilabel:`Last Values` section of :guilabel:`Overview` tab.
-    - Use this DCI for node status calculation - Uses value returned by this DCI as a status, that participate in object status calculation.
+    - `Use this DCI for node status calculation` - Uses value returned by this DCI as a status, that participate in object status calculation.
 Such kind of DCI should return integer number from 0 till 4 representing object status.
+    - `Hide in view mode` - hides DCI from Data Collection tab when it is in view mode.
+Useful for DCIs that are used only for internal calculations.
+    - `Agent cache mode` - override node level agent cache mode setting for this DCI.
+    - `Multiplier degree` - set fixed multiplier degree for this DCI.
+This setting is used for display purposes only, however will be used when macro
+      %<{format-specifier}name> is used.
-    - Related object - object that is related to collected DCI.
-Related object can be set by instance discovery filter script and accessed in NXSL from DCI object.
+    - `Related object` - object that is related to collected DCI, e.g. node's network interface.
+Related object can be set by instance discovery filter script and accessible in NXSL from DCI object.
+    - `Interpretation` - allows to specify that DCI collects network traffic value.
+Used by network maps to display traffic information.
+    - `Tag` -  free-form text string that can be used to tag DCIs.
+Allows to filter DCIs in Data Collection tab, match DCIs to display on dashboards, find DCIs from NXSL scripts, etc.

 .. figure:: _images/dci_other_opt_page.png